MD-TANVIR7462/Agency_client/README.md

 ---

-**Agency Client** is a modern full-stack web application for a software firm or digital agency.
+**Siscotek** is a modern full-stack web application for a software firm or digital agency.
 It consists of a **fully responsive website** for visitors and a powerful **admin dashboard** for content and career management.

 ---